 There is a good chance that this post contains affiliate links.
 If you click on any of these links, I might earn a small commission at no extra cost to you (which I really appreciate, thank you!)
 The full disclosure policy can be found here.

-In the second installment of my “is it worth it” series, we’re going to talk about helicopter tours in Hawaii.
+In the second installment of my “is it worth it” series, we’re going to talk about one of the most popular things to do in Hawaii – a Hawaii helicopter tour.
 For this particular post, I will refer to a recent Kauai helicopter tour, but most of what I will mention will apply to helicopter tours on any of the islands.

 If you’re looking to book a Hawaii helicopter tour, I’d love to help you set it up!
 When it comes to helicopter tours, cheaper is never better!
-As a Hawaii Travel Agent, I know the best helicopter tours along with the best luau, boat tour, or anything else you can think of!
+As a Hawaii Travel Agent, I know the best helicopter tours, luau, boat tour, or anything else you can think of!
 If you’re still in the planning stages, I’d love to work with you to create your dream vacation.
 Feel free to contact me to get started.

 Is a Hawaii helicopter tour worth it?

-In this post, I am going to tell you about my recent helicopter tour with Blue Hawaiian Helicopters on the island of Kauai.
+In this post, I am going to tell you about a helicopter tour with Blue Hawaiian Helicopters on the island of Kauai.
 Blue Hawaiian is one of the helicopter tour companies that I prefer to book for my clients.
 They are highly rated and very professional.
-When it comes to helicopter tours, you want to go with the best and Blue Hawaiian Helicopters are undoubtedly the best.
+When it comes to helicopter tours, you want to go with the best, and Blue Hawaiian Helicopters are undoubtedly one of the best.

 How much does a Hawaii helicopter tour cost?

 So, how much does a helicopter tour cost?
 That depends on the tour.
-Expect to pay about $250 per person for 45 minutes to an hour, and it can go up from there.
-Some helicopter tours in Hawaii cover multiple areas of an island (such as the volcano and Kohala coast on the Big Island) or even multiple islands.
+Expect to pay $300+ per person for 45 minutes to an hour, and it can go up from there.
+Some helicopter tours in Hawaii cover multiple areas of an island (such as the volcano and Kohala coast on the Big Island) and will cost $500+ per person.

 Our Kauai helicopter tour